 If you were buying your own home, and as such the mortgage was regulated, lenders are required to follow tighter rules.
 As such, they must now demonstrate that the increased mortgage repayments are affordable for the applicant.
 This could mean asking for more detailed proof of income on all relevant sources, as well as taking into account the applicants regular expenditure.
 Based on this, the downside would mean it may take slightly longer for some applications to be processed by the underwriters, but on the plus side banks or lenders would only lend what the applicant can afford and not put any unnecessary financial strain on them.

-Affordability in buy-to-let
+Mortgage affordability in buy-to-let

 Buy-to-let loans, being unregulated, are assessed using debt service coverage ratio.
 This is calculated using the ratio between the rental income and total mortgage cost.
 The stress rate used in the debt service ratio calculations are dependent on the rate chosen.
 At Molo, we apply either 2% on top of the rate or a min 5.5% rate.
 We use the rental income for affordability and not an applicant’s personal income, however, we do apply a minimum income threshold, so we can get comfortable that when there be periods when a property may not be let, the customer’s income would be enough to cover their mortgage payments.
 Stress testing in this way is used to measure affordability for possible change in circumstances.